FloatingArrayDesign/MoorDyn/docs/usage.rst

 Options
 ^^^^^^^

-This section (required) describes the simulation options.
-Most entries are optional, with default values.
+This section (required) describes the simulation options

 .. code-block:: none